zainabbas86/react-editor/README.md

 ## Note this Code is not production ready.
-I could add a second page to have the file selector as I ran out of time.
+I couldn't add a second page to have the file selector as I ran out of time.
 I will still work on it to get more features in.